ardnew/ft232h/READMORE.md

 However, the official device drivers required to control the FT232H are quite complex and require an understanding of microcontroller programming in C. This `ft232h` module greatly simplifies that programming interface, bridging many of those peripherals with the native Go ecosystem of common PCs.

+The design of this module API was intended to marry the following principles, ordered by importance:
+1. **Simple** – Clear, conventional behavior
+   - Minimize subtleties and unapparent side-effects (or document those that exist, are inherent)
+   - Clear, descriptive error messages
+2. **Robust / General-purpose** – Maximize peripheral device support
+   - Safely handle edge cases, invalid parameters
+   - Low-level device methods
+   - Flexible high-level protocol methods
+3. **Concise** – Short, consistent, easy-to-remember types and method signatures
+   - Transparent infrastructure
+   - Automatically configure device to service methods
+   - Minimize namespace exports, only expose needed fields

 Adding support for a peripheral device is straight-forward.
 There's no _required_ Go `interface` patterns to implement.
 Each serial (and GPIO) capability of the FT232H is exposed as a named member of the `type FT232H struct`.
 Each member has its own conventional methods associated with it (configure, read, write, etc.), abstracting away all of the tedious details.

 You can create a new driver package under [`drv/`](drv) to encapsulate and reuse the definitions and procedures provided by the peripheral device, or you can simply interact with the FT232H interfaces directly from your application.

+#### Peripheral device driver examples
-To demonstrate this, a basic driver package [`github.com/ardnew/ft232h/drv/ili9341`](drv/ili9341) was created to drive an ILI9341 320x240 TFT LCD using the `ft232h.SPI` and `ft232h.GPIO` interfaces – including methods to draw pixels, rectangles, and 16-bit RGB bitmaps.
+To demonstrate the API, a basic driver package [`github.com/ardnew/ft232h/drv/ili9341`](drv/ili9341) was created to drive an ILI9341 320x240 TFT LCD using the `ft232h.SPI` and `ft232h.GPIO` interfaces – including methods to draw pixels, rectangles, and 16-bit RGB bitmaps.

 These methods alone were sufficient to implement the other half of the demonstration – an example application [`boing`](examples/spi/ili9341/boing) using the [`github.com/ardnew/ft232h/drv/ili9341`](drv/ili9341) driver.
 - This application was a port of the [tinygo project](https://tinygo.org/)'s ILI9341 device driver example [`pyportal_boing`](https://github.com/tinygo-org/drivers/tree/master/examples/ili9341/pyportal_boing)
   - And this was in turn a port of Adafruit's [original Arduino demo](https://github.com/adafruit/Adafruit_ILI9341/tree/master/examples/pyportal_boing) released for their PyPortal

-So to get started, please review the [`github.com/ardnew/ft232h/drv/ili9341`](drv/ili9341) driver and [`boing`](examples/spi/ili9341/boing) application for details on how this `ft232h` Go module is intended for use, which should also help you become familiar with the API and general architecture.
+These examples demonstrate how this `ft232h` Go module is intended to be used and should help you become familiar with the API and general architecture.

-The design was intended to be as concise and general-purpose as possible, to not litter the namespace with subtleties, yet low-level enough to wield some _Real Power_.

 In the mean-time, **_[hold on to your butts](https://www.youtube.com/watch?v=-W6as8oVcuM)_**, and watch the above mentioned `ili9341` driver package with `boing` application in full glorious 320x240 16-bit RGB @ 42.67 FPS over 30 MHz SPI – all written in standard Go running straight from my desktop!